drwangusm/dl/code/README_EN.md

-# Basics and Applications of Artificial Intelligence Technology
+# Basics and Applications of Deep Learning Technology

 <div align="center">